iitis/CumulantsFeatures.jl/README.md

 ```
 ## Tests on artificial data.

-In folder `test\outliers_detect` and `test\features_select` there are the Julia executable files for testing features selection and outliers detection on artificial data.
+In folder `benchmarks/outliers_detect` and `benchmarks/features_select` there are the Julia executable files for testing features selection and outliers detection on artificial data.

 ### Features selection

-In `./test/features_select` the executable file `gendat4selection.jl` generates multivariate data where the subset of `infomrative` margianls is modelled by the t-Student copula with `--nu` degrees of freedom (by defalt `4`).
+In `./benchmarks/features_select` the executable file `gendat4selection.jl` generates multivariate data where the subset of `infomrative` margianls is modelled by the t-Student copula with `--nu` degrees of freedom (by defalt `4`).
 All univariate marginal distributions are t-Student with `-nuu` degrees of freedom (by defalt `25`).

 The `gendat4selection.jl` returns a `.jld2` file with data.
-Run `jkfs_selection.jl` on this file to display the characteristics of features selection plotted in `./test/features_select/pics/`
+Run `jkfs_selection.jl` on this file to display the characteristics of features selection plotted in `./benchmarks/features_select/pics/`

 ### Outlier detection

-In `./test/outliers_detect/` the executable file `gendat4detection.jl` generates multivariate data with outliers modelled by the t-Student copula with `--nu` degrees of freedom (by defalt `6`).
+In `./benchmarks/outliers_detect/` the executable file `gendat4detection.jl` generates multivariate data with outliers modelled by the t-Student copula with `--nu` degrees of freedom (by defalt `6`).
 All univariate marginal distributions are t-Student with `--nuu` degrees of freedom (by defalt `6`).
 The number of test realisations is `--reals` (by default `5`).

 The `gendat4detection.jl` returns a `.jld2` file with data.
-Run `detect_outliers.jl` on this file to display the characteristics of outlier detection plotted in `./test/outliers_detect/pics/'
+Run `detect_outliers.jl` on this file to display the characteristics of outlier detection plotted in `./benchmarks/outliers_detect/pics/'
 `

 # Citing this work